Monte Carlo Methods for the Ferromagnetic Potts Model Using Factor Graph Duality: Introduction

-In complex models, quantities of interest can be estimated via Monte Carlo (MC) methods (see, e.g.,~\cite{Neal:proinf1993r,BH:10,LoMo:IT2013}).
-In the low-temperature regime, however, MC methods based on single spin-flips suffer from critical slowing down and have erratic convergence~\cite{Potam:97, BH:10}.
-More advanced MC methods (e.g., nested sampling~\cite{MMGS:2005} and the Swendsen-Wang algorithm~\cite{SW:87}) require sampling from a large sequence of constraints or intermediate distributions at different temperatures to estimate the partition function.
+Known Monte Carlo algorithms for the partition function work very well for the Potts model at high temperature (i.e., when local correlations decay quickly)~\cite{HH:64,Neal:proinf1993r,BH:10,LoMo:IT2013}.
+At low temperatures, however, Monte Carlo methods suffer from slow and erratic convergence \cite{Potam:97, BH:10}.
+More advanced Monte Carlo methods (e.g., nested sampling~\cite{MMGS:2005} and the Swendsen-Wang algorithm~\cite{SW:87}) require sampling from a large sequence of constraints or intermediate distributions at different temperatures to estimate the partition function.
+The main challenge is, therefore, to design Monte Carlo methods that achieve sufficiently fast convergence in the low-temperature regime.

-We represent the Potts model using graphical models defined in terms of Forney/normal factor graphs (NFG)~\cite{Forney:01}.
-The partition function of an NFG is related to the partition function of the dual NFG via the normal factor graph duality theorem~\cite{Forney:11, AY:2011}.
-In the models that we study here, this theorem states that the two partition functions are equal up to scale.
-In~\cite{MoLo:ISIT2013}, the authors showed that for the nearest-neighbor 2D Ising model, at low temperature, MC methods converge faster in the dual NFG than in the primal NFG.
-MC methods based on uniform and Gibbs sampling in the dual domain were proposed in~\cite{MoLo:ISIT2013,AY:2014} to estimate the partition function.

-In this paper, we extend the previous results to propose an importance sampling algorithm to estimate the partition function of the nearest-neighbor 2D ferromagnetic $q$-state Potts model.
-The proposed algorithm also operates in the dual NFG of the model.
-Our analytical results prove that we can obtain very accurate estimates of the partition function, when the coupling parameters on only a subset of the edges (which forms a spanning tree) are strong.
-Our numerical results show that, in various settings, our algorithm improves upon the state of the art MC methods in the dual domain and deterministic methos in the primal domain by more than an order of magnitude.

-The paper is organized as follows.
-In Section~\ref{sec:Ising}, we review the Potts model and its graphical model representation in terms of NFGs.
-Dual NFGs and the normal factor graph duality theorem are discussed in Section~\ref{sec:NFGD}.
-The dual NFG of the Potts model is used in Section~\ref{sec:IS} to describe the proposed MC methods.
-Numerical experiments are reported in Section~\ref{sec:Num}.
+The approach of this paper is based on the notions of the dual normal realization as introduced by Forney \cite{Forney:01} and the dual normal factor graph~\cite{AY:2011, Forney:11, FV:2011}.
+According to the normal factor graph duality theorem, the partition function of the dual normal factor graph equals that of the primal normal factor graph up to a known scale factor \cite{AY:2011}.
+The relation of normal factor graph duality to Kramers--Wannier duality~\cite{KW:41}, \cite[Section~II]{WU:82} in statistical physics has been worked out in \cite{AlVo:ISIT2015, AlVo:2016, Forney:16}.